 Under the Fair Labor Standards Act (FLSA), a failure to pay an employee for all hours worked, minimum wage, or overtime can often lead to an award of not only lost wages but also “liquidated damages” (double the amount you should have been paid in the first place) and attorney’s fees.
 But what good is getting the wages you are entitled to, if your employer terminates you for complaining?

-As the employment law attorneys at The Spitz Law Firm know, the FLSA provides for broad relief when employers retaliate against their employees for making complaints about wage and hour violations.
+As the employment law attorneys at Spitz, The Employee’s Law Firm know, the FLSA provides for broad relief when employers retaliate against their employees for making complaints about wage and hour violations.
 In fact, several Courts throughout the country (to include the Sixth Circuit that covers Ohio) have found that employees who have been retaliated against can recover not only economic damages, but also damages for emotional distress.

 Congress amended the FLSA in 1977 order to ensure that employees felt free to complain about violations of the FLSA.
 In enacting the amendment, Congress recognized that regardless of the allowance for liquidated damages and attorney’s fees for violations, employees nonetheless could be retaliated against, or even terminated, if they complained.
 As a result, there was concern that many employees would keep quite out of fear.
 Thus, in order to ensure Courts had all the tools necessary to prevent retaliation, Congress incorporated rather broad language into the law: